Some books of the Catholic Bible aren't in the Protestant Bible.

 To us, it's all "the Bible."

-Our use of these books is historically based on the fact that Jesus and the Apostles used the Greek Septuagint most often.
-And it’s ultimately determined by the Church’s judgment that these books are all divinely inspired — a decision that we are confident was guided by the Holy Spirit during the first centuries of the Church.
+Our use of these books is historically based on the fact that the New Testament authors and the early Church used the Greek Septuagint most often.
+And it's ultimately determined by the Church's judgment that these books are all divinely inspired — a decision that we are confident was guided by the Holy Spirit during the first centuries of the Church.

 The books of the Catholic Bible are the books that all Christians traditionally accepted.
 We can't change that historical fact just because some reformers rejected parts of the Bible during the Protestant Reformation in the 1500s.